JonJRich/notes/sunlamp-blog-draft1.md

 So if you've made it this far first up congratulations, hopefully you also by this point have some nicely glowing LEDs beside you too.

-As part of balena residency, and my first foray into software and hardware hacking, I've learnt an awful lot and not simply that I am truly terrible soldiering.
+As part of balena residency, and my first foray into software and hardware hacking, I've learned an awful lot and not simply that I am truly terrible soldiering.
 Cliched as it sounds this feels like just the beginning, whilst the lamp is functionally sound there are still a lot of features I would love to add, here's just a few:

 - Physical on and off switch
 - Ability to control the brightness of the LEDs